airbnb/javascript/README.md

 ## Modules

   <a name="modules--use-them"></a><a name="10.1"></a>
   - [10.1](#modules--use-them) Always use modules (`import`/`export`) over a non-standard module system.
 You can always transpile to your preferred module system. **N.B.
-As of the last edit of our javascript styleguide, we are currently migrating towards `import`/`export`, but some of our projects use non-standard module system for now.**
+As of the last edit of our javascript styleguide, we are currently migrating towards `import`/`export`, but some of our projects use non-standard module systems for now.**

     > Why?
 Modules are the future, let's start using the future now.